IonutParau/tpc_server/README.md

 `--versions` flag:

 Set this to the versions you want to allow seperated by `:`.
-Defaults to nothing, meaning all versions are allowed.
+Defaults to `2`, meaning only `2.0` is allowed

 `--whitelist` flag: